 After a traffic accident in Colorado, if you've been injured and/or incurred significant vehicle damage, you might want to examine your options for holding the at-fault driver financially responsible for your losses.
-In this article, we'll discuss a few Colorado laws that could have a big impact on your case.
+In this article, we'll discuss a few state laws that could have a big impact on your case, including:

 A "statute of limitations" is a state law that sets a time limit on a potential plaintiff's right to bring a lawsuit.
 These deadlines vary depending on the kind of harm you suffered and/or the kind of case you want to file.

 In most states, the statute of limitations that applies to car accident lawsuits is the same as the larger one that applies to all personal injury cases where one person's negligence is said to have caused injury to another.
 But in Colorado, lawmakers have passed a specific deadline that applies to lawsuits over car accidents, whether for personal injury, damage to a vehicle, or both.
 Specifically, Colorado Revised Statutes section 13-80-101 says that "All tort actions for bodily injury or property damage arising out of the use or operation of a motor vehicle" must be "commenced within three years after the cause of action accrues."
-In plain English, that means an injury claim arising from any kind of vehicle accident -- whether by a driver, passenger, motorcycle rider, bicyclist, or pedestrian -- must be filed within three years, and the "clock" starts running on the date of the accident.
+In plain English, that means an injury claim arising from any kind of vehicle accident—whether by a driver, passenger, motorcyclist, bicyclist, electric scooter rider, or pedestrian—must be filed within three years, and the "clock" starts running on the date of the accident.
 The same deadline applies to a lawsuit for vehicle damage caused by a car accident.

 Having read all this, you may be wondering what happens if the statute of limitations deadline has passed, and you try to file your Colorado car accident lawsuit anyway.
 In that situation, the defendant (the person you're trying to sue) will point out the passage of the deadline in a motion to dismiss, and any Colorado court is certain to grant the dismissal (unless some rare exception applies to extend the deadline).
 That's why it's crucial to understand the statute of limitations and how it applies to your situation.